 Greengage (Reine Claude) plum jam with Port wine and thyme

-- 1kg ripe greengage plums, stone removed and cut into small pieces (about 1,1kg before preparation) (see notes)
+- 1 kg greengage plums ripe, stone removed and cut into small pieces (about 1,1kg before preparation) (see notes)

-- Place the plums and sugar in a large pan or casserole, combine well and leave to macerate for 1h30.
+- Place the plums, sugar and Port wine in a large pan or casserole, combine well and leave to macerate for 1h30.
 Put two tablespoons into the freezer.